Moulting: In reptiles and amphibians

 At this point, the snake continues to rub its skin on objects, causing the end nearest the head to peel back on itself, until the snake is able to crawl out of its skin, effectively turning the moulted skin inside-out.
 This is similar to how one might remove a sock from one's foot by grabbing the open end and pulling it over itself.
 The snake's skin is often left in one piece after the moulting process, including the discarded brille (ocular scale), so that the moult is vital for maintaining the animal's quality of vision.
 The skins of lizards, in contrast, generally fall off in pieces.

 Both frogs and salamanders moult regularly and consume the skin, with some species moulting in pieces and others in one piece.

 In arthropods

 In arthropods, such as insects, arachnids and crustaceans, moulting is the shedding of the exoskeleton, which is often called its shell, typically to let the organism grow.
 This process is called ecdysis.
 Most Arthropoda with soft, flexible skins also undergo ecdysis.
 Ecdysis permits metamorphosis, the sometimes radical difference between the morphology of successive instars.

 A new skin can replace structures, such as by providing new external lenses for eyes.
 The new exoskeleton is initially soft but hardens after the moulting of the old exoskeleton.
 The old exoskeleton is called an exuviae.
 While moulting, insects cannot breathe.
-In the crustacean Ovalipes catharus molting must occur before they mate.
+In the crustacean Ovalipes catharus moulting must occur before they mate.